 Ready to give your brain a workout?
 Visa and the National Football League have teamed up to help teach financial concepts with Financial Football, a fast-paced, interactive game that engages students while teaching them money management skills.
 Teams compete by answering finance questions to earn yardage and score touchdowns.

-Put your financial skills to the test with the new 2014 FIFA World Cup™ Brazil-branded version of Visa's fast-paced, multiple-choice question game.
+Put your financial skills to the test with Visa's fast-paced, multiple-choice question game.
 The updated game, which features improved graphics and additional questions, tests players' money management skills as they advance down the field and try to score.
 Educators can use the study modules to help students get ready for gameplay.

 Microeconomics and Macroeconomics - The Kahn Academy offers practice exercises, instructional videos, and a personalized learning dashboard that empowers learners to study at their own pace in and outside of the classroom.